-Before now, treatment options such as prescription drugs, surgery, clinical therapy, academic tutors, sleeping, and years in braces have been the most commonly prescribed “solutions.”
+Before now, treatment options such as prescription drugs, surgery, clinical therapy, academic tutors, sleeping and years in braces have been the most commonly prescribed “solutions.”
 None of these conventional treatments can promote or develop a child’s airway and help them get the oxygen and sleep they need to be healthy.
-Therefore, conventional treatments have been limited and ineffective, mainly because they address the symptoms rather than potential root cause.
+Therefore, conventional treatments have been limited and ineffective, mainly because they address the symptoms rather than the potential root cause.

 Watch these videos to learn more.

 One problem we have found is that some people undergoing orthodontic treatment have not been concurrently addressing the accompanying myofunctional and postural patterns.
 The end result is a bite that may be “straight and aligned” but the rest of the body is not.
 The bite and the body “mismatched” creating stress and strain with a life time of neck and body pain.

 It is important that you recognize that the way our teeth touch and create specific chewing patterns that induce muscle hyperactivity in the orofacial region, of the plantar flexors of the foot and of the cervical muscles.
 These same muscles indirectly and directly regulate breathing patterns and compensation necessary for unilateral postural dominance.
 If we see asymmetry in the face that we can’t easily release with treatment or we see difficulty getting the diaphragm fully engaged, we will need to refer you out to collaborate with other postural, respiratory or physical therapists that understand the connection between mouth and body.
 Remember, form follows function.